 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment03/17/09 (U.S. District Court: Judge)

 Sentence03/31/10 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision05/13/14

 U.S. Supreme Court Review04/06/15 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court05/05/11 State's Brief

 Trial Court Decision07/19/12 Oral Argument

 Court of Appeals Decision Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

-Supreme Court Decision
+Supreme Court Decision05/04/16

-- Status in State Courts as of 12/31/15: Pending in the Ohio Supreme Court on Kirkland's application to reopen direct appeal; Pending in the 1st District Court of Appeals on the denial of Kirkland's petition for postconviction relief, which is staved pending a decision on the application to reop - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending resentencing in the trial court; Pending in the 1st District Court of Appeals on the denial of Kirkland's petition for postconviction relief, which is stayed. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 05/13/14, the Ohio Supreme Court affirmed Kirkland's conviction and death sentence on direct appeal.
 On 12/23/14, Kirkland filed an application to reopen his direct appeal with the Ohio Supreme Court, to which the State opposed on 01/09/15.
 Meanwhile, on 07/19/12, the trial court denied Kirkland's petition for postconviction relief, and he appealed to the 1st District Court of Appeals on 08/16/12.
 Kirkland filed a merit brief on 12/05/12 to which the State responded on 02/05/13.
-On 04/16/13, the court of appeals stayed the case pending the conclusion of Kirkland's direct appeal.
-On 10/20/15, the court of appeals extended the stay pending the Ohio Supreme Court's decision on Kirkland's application to reopen his direct appeal.
+On 04/16/13, the court of appeals stayed the case.
+On 05/04/16, the Ohio Supreme Court denied Kirkland's application to reopen his direct appeal, granted his motion for relief, and remanded the case for a new mitigation trial and sentencing hearing.
+On 11/09/16, the Ohio Supreme Court denied the State's motion for reconsideration.